desireedavis/desireedavis/README.md

 - 👀 I’m interested in Art, Web Design and Front-End Development

-- 💞️ I would love to collaborate with others in the web development field who are learning just like me!
+- 💞️ I would love to collaborate with others in the web development world who are learning just like me!

 - ✍🏾 Sometimes I write articles on